Here’s the most comprehensive Harry Potter reading level guide that your family can use to decide when to start reading the Harry Potter books.

 Whether you are a die-hard Potterhead or an ignorant Muggle who doesn’t even know their Hogwarts house (gasp), we can pretty much guarantee that at some point, your children will express an interest in or at least mention Harry Potter.

-This reading level guide is designed to inform parents and caretakers about the Harry Potter series and provide guidance on how to decide when to allow children to read the books, as well as provide supplemental information about the Wizarding World of Harry Potter.
+This reading level guide is designed to inform parents and caretakers about the Harry Potter series, providing guidance on when to allow children to read the books and supplemental information about the wizarding world of Harry Potter.

-So grab yourself a Butterbeer and settle in!
+Now that you’re back, grab yourself a Butterbeer and a chocolate frog and settle in!
 There’s a lot to learn.

 You’re a Wizard, Harry (Introduction to the Fandom) 🧙